Damian2057/15Puzzle-Solver/README.md

   <solution_file.txt> - path to the txt file in which the solution, number of steps and subsequent moves will be saved

   <solution_file.txt> - path to the txt file in which the statistics, number of step, visited states, processed states, recursion depth, Duration will be saved

+  *If a solution is unsuccessful, the number -1 is written to the files